nvbf/beachvolleyball-scoreboard/README.md

 ## Development

-when developing it's recommended to run `gulp development` to monitor the files for changes so that they are auto updated to the public folder.
+when developing it's recommended to run `next` to monitor the files for changes so that they are auto updated to the public folder.

-this way you have `gulp development` and `node app.js` running, but you never need to restart the server.

-All files in the public catalog is generated.
-To understand the build process see gulp folder.
+For developing UI components you can use storybook. `npm run storybook`

 # Prod script